ZDDduesseldorf/HandScanAI/backend/utils/README.md

 ## uuid-utils

-The image-utils module contains the function to generate the uuid for the image-names.
+The uuid-utils module contains the function to generate a uuid (used for image-names and subsequently used as key/ID).